 - What the use case does

-- How to set the use case up
+- How to set up the use case

 - How to further customize the use case

-- How to use the dashboard for evaluation
+- How to evaluate the dashboard

 This use case is part of Engagement’s Plug&Play initiative.
 Plug&Play offers impactful use cases like this one, which are ready out of the box and require minimum setup on your side.
 Learn how you can get Plug&Play use cases or contact your Customer Success Manager for more information.

 What this Use Case does and why we developed it